mozuzaeram/fendoria/README.md

 get there.
 When Fen speaks, though, her accent and tone is indistinguishable from her elven peers--this is due to long hours of vocal training with her Elven teachers during her time at school.

+Physical Appearance:

+Fen is a 5'4" asymmetrical, bulky crystari (fen cooked too long?) that has a translucent violet body with lavender opal occlusions.
+This gives her skin an iridescent (oily) appearance.
+Her eyes are cyan motes of light.
+See attached file Screenshot_20231106-140245_Facebook.jpg for an example.